MabeDiaby/mongo-mongoose-labs/mongoose_lab_vampires/README.md

 Select all the vampires that:

-1. love either frilly shirtsleeves or frilly collars
+1. Love either frilly shirtsleeves or frilly collars.
-2. love brooding
+2. Love brooding.
-3. love at least one of the following: appearing innocent, trickery, lurking in rotting mansions, R&B music
+3. Love at least one of the following: appearing innocent, trickery, lurking in rotting mansions, R&B music.

 ### Negative Selection

 Select all vampires that:

-1. love ribbons but do not have brown eyes
+1. Love ribbons but do not have brown eyes.
-2. are not from Rome
+2. Are not from Rome.
-3. do not love any of the following: [fancy cloaks, frilly shirtsleeves, appearing innocent, being tragic, brooding]
+3. Do not love any of the following: [fancy cloaks, frilly shirtsleeves, appearing innocent, being tragic, brooding].
-4. have not killed more than 200 people
+4. Have not killed more than 200 people.

 ## Replace

-1. replace the vampire called 'Claudia' with a vampire called 'Eve'.
-'Eve' will have a key called 'portrayed_by' with the value 'Tilda Swinton'
+1. Replace the vampire called 'Claudia' with a vampire called 'Eve'.
+'Eve' will have a key called 'portrayed_by' with the value 'Tilda Swinton'.
-2. replace the first male vampire with another whose name is 'Guy Man', and who has a key 'is_actually' with the value 'were-lizard'
+2. Replace the first male vampire with another whose name is 'Guy Man', and who has a key 'is_actually' with the value 'were-lizard'.

 ## Update

-1. Update 'Eve' to have a gender of 'm'
+1. Update 'Eve' to have a gender of 'm'.
-2. Rename 'Eve's' name field to 'moniker'
+2. Rename 'Eve's' name field to 'moniker'.
 3. We now no longer want to categorize female gender as "f", but rather as **fems**.
 Update all females so that the they are of gender "fems".

 ## Remove

-1. Remove a single document wherein the hair_color is 'brown'
+1. Remove a single document wherein the hair_color is 'brown'.
 2. We found out that the vampires with the blue eyes were just fakes!
 Let's remove all the vampires who have blue eyes from our database.
    <hr>